Good Financial Steps to Take When You Get Married

 While you may not be able to envision a time where you will need it, remember that accidents and health conditions often arise without any warning.
 Having a back-up plan in place, that will safeguard you in the case of an unexpected occurrence, is the best way to protect you, your spouse, and your family.

-Communicate to avoid surprises
+Communicate to Avoid Surprises

 No matter how much of a “we” a couple becomes, there is always the need for some private space, some individual pursuits, and the occasional “me time.”
 Regarding your shared financial life; however, this is not the best approach.